Waking up is a scary thing.

 “Heeeeey!
 It’s almost lunchtime!
 Wake up, lazy ass!”

-My eyes open, if only to perform an expression of tired frustration that no one will see.
+My eyes open again, if only to perform an expression of tired frustration that no one will see.
 I certainly don’t have any hard feelings toward my sister.
 That said, the acceptance isn’t mutual.
 You’d think little siblings would respect their elders, but it seems I just don’t get that privilege.
 I muster up all my 12:48 o’clock energy to construct a retort.

 “Lazy?
 Y-you only get up an hour before I do!”